lundegaard/react-union/packages/react-union/API.md

 export default Root;
 ```

-We just use Union component and pass it array of supported routes.
+We just use Union component and pass it an array of supported routes.
 In our case just `HeroRoute`.

 When `<Union />` is mounted the `scan` process of HTML starts.

-Scan process founds the DOM-marks according which the `<Union />` renders appropriate Widgets.
+The scan process founds the DOM-marks according which the `<Union />` renders appropriate Widgets.
-Scan is lanunched if either  `Union` is mounted or reference to routes change.
+The scan is launched if either  `Union` is mounted or reference to routes changes.

-So in case above, the array of routes is made every render and it impacts the performance.
+So in the case above, the array of routes is made every render and it impacts the performance.
 If there is no need for generating routes dynamically we can refactor above example to:

 ```html